akhileshthite/covid19-vaccine-finder/docs/git-commands.md

-First follow the steps of running the project given in the README.md
+First follow the steps of project setup given in the README.md

 ## STEPS to contribute:
 1. Initialize git repository.